Connor-DewDrop-87/rapid-prototype-nextGenGame-Team1/README.md

-Name of Game: Jump Goat
+# Name of Game: Jump Goat
+**Group Members**: Connor Almeyda, John Yeilding, Diogo Campos, Arijah Urrahman **Project**: Rapid Prototype #1, Digital Prototyping Development, Mohawk College
+## Objective statement:

-Group Members: Connor Almeyda, John Yeilding, Diogo Campos, Arijah Urrahman Rapid Prototype #1, Digital Prototyping Development, Mohawk College Objective statement: We wish to test whether or not the charge jump mechanic is enough of a challenge to the player, as well as whether or not the failures or successes of the player feels rewarding
+We wish to test whether or not the charge jump mechanic is enough of a challenge to the player, as well as whether or not the failures or successes of the player feels rewarding

+**Player's goals**:

-Player's goals: jump, or climb over obstacles to reach the objective
+The players goal is to jump or climb over obstacles to reach the goal

 --------------------------------------Controls and How to Play-----------------------------------------------